YBaumann/Neuro_Imaging/README.md

 # Neuro_Imaging
+Small project in collaboration with a medicine student.
 This procedure checks whether an artery is completely enclosed on one of the slices of an Image.